Chris Klein (actor): Personal life

 In January 2000, Klein and actress Katie Holmes began dating.
 The couple became engaged around Christmas of 2003.
 The couple called off the engagement and ended their relationship in March 2005.

 Klein met Laina Rose Thyfault, a travel agent, in 2011 at a mutual friend's wedding.
 They got engaged in December 2014, after three years of dating and married eight months later on August 9, 2015, in Montana.
 In March 2016, Klein announced in a tweet that he and his wife were expecting their first child together.
-Their son Frederick Easton was born July 23, 2016.
-The couple also have a daughter Isla Rose, who was born May 26, 2018.
+Their son was born in 2016.
+The couple also has a daughter, born in 2018.

 Klein was arrested for drunk driving on February 5, 2005, in San Diego County and again in Los Angeles on June 16, 2010.
 On June 21, 2010, it was announced that Klein had checked into the Cirque Lodge to begin a 30-day alcohol addiction program.
-Klein's publicist explained that "after recent events, Chris was forced to take a clear look at a problem he has been trying to deal with himself for years.
+Klein's publicist explained that, "after recent events, Chris was forced to take a clear look at a problem he has been trying to deal with himself for years.
 He understands now that he cannot beat this addiction alone."